YaYaB/finetune-diffusion/README.md

 ## Finetuning
-The script is mainly inspired from [this](https://github.com/huggingface/diffusers/tree/main/examples/text_to_image), it was modified before this script was merge to diffusers.
+The script is mainly inspired from [Diffuser finetuning script](https://github.com/huggingface/diffusers/tree/main/examples/text_to_image), it was modified before this script was merged to diffusers.
+I may create an MR on diffusers to add new features for the finetuning.

 As said before the finetuning requires a GPU with at least 24GB of VRAM.
 Moreover it can overfits quite easily.
 It is advised to follow the finetuning at every epoch and stop when overfitting is observed.